Association for Gender Research in Norway

 - to promote information about and use of research on women and gender

 - to promote women and gender research by means of the media

 - to work for better economic conditions for gender research

 The Association for Women’s Studies and Gender Research in Norway is a nationwide association of individual members.
+With the approval of the membership, the member agrees to receive newsletters and other communications from the association.
 If you accept the statutes you may become a member of the association.
 If you wish to leave the association, you must inform the board in writing.
 Unfortunately, we cannot reimburse the membership fee.

 §3 General assembly

 The general assembly is the highest ruling body of the association and is held every second year.

 The agenda of the general assembly should include: